Shahriar-Utchas/TrackNFresh-server/README.md

 # TrackNFresh - Server Side

-This is the backend API for **TrackNFresh**, a food expiry tracker web app that helps users monitor and manage their perishable food items efficiently.
+This is the backend API for **TrackNFresh**, a food expiry tracker web application that enables users to efficiently monitor, manage, and track their perishable food items.

 ## 🔗 Live URL